 > Warwickscope: 1961; England; based on the Superscope system; developed for producer Albert R. Broccoli's Warwick Films

-Showscan was developed by special effects expert Douglas Trumbull [b.
-1942].
+Showscan was developed by special effects expert Douglas Trumbull [1942-2022].
 This camera and projection process uses 5-perf 65mm [negative] & 70mm [print] film, shot and projected at 60 fps - exceeding the sound film standard of 24 fps by a 2.5 multiple - resulting in the most perfect projected image possible.
 The enhanced visual qualities of the Showscan films are a brighter, more highly defined image with a reduction in the visual persistence of grain structure, deeper color, smoother motion with greater sharpness, and the perception of depth and three-dimensionality.
 The Showscan process approaches the maximum amount of visual information that the human eye can process each second.

 A 16 fps rate was the first speed established as the minimum required to sustain the illusion of continuous presence of a motionless image presented through a sequence of stills.
 The 24 fps rate was adopted later to improve the fidelity of optical sound tracks.
 The perception of an uninterrupted flow of motion, free from stroboscopic effects, requires a still higher frame rate.
 Through experiments conducted at Future General Corporation, the joint Trumbull/Paramount Pictures research division, Douglas Trumbull determined that the effective maximum frame rate should be 60.